techjay-c/tp/docs/UserGuide.md

 - Ensure that you provide both the treatment name and its cost when using the `add-treatment` command.
 - The system will not allow duplicate treatment names.
 If a treatment with the same name already exists, you will be prompted to provide a unique name.

-### Filter Appointments by service type, date or dentist: `filter KEYWORD`

-You can filter appointments by their service type, date or dentists in the ToothTracker system using the `filter` command.

-Format: `filter s/SERVICE_TYPE`, `filter t/DATE`, `filter d/DENTIST`

-Examples:

-* `filter s/Tooth Extraction` returns all Tooth Extraction appointments.
-* `filter t/20-11-2023` returns all appointments happening on 20 November 2023.
-* `filter d/Tom` returns all appointments with Tom as the dentist.

 ### Clearing all entries : `clear`